Azure/azure-powershell/src/ResourceManager/ApiManagement/Commands.ApiManagement/help/Get-AzApiManagementSsoToken.md

 ## SYNTAX

 ```
-Get-AzureRmApiManagementSsoToken -ResourceGroupName <String> -Name <String>
+Get-AzApiManagementSsoToken -ResourceGroupName <String> -Name <String>
  [-DefaultProfile <IAzureContextContainer>] [<CommonParameters>]
 ```

 ## DESCRIPTION
-The **Get-AzureRmApiManagementSsoToken** cmdlet returns a link (URL) containing a single sign-on (SSO) token to a deployed management portal of an API Management service.
+The **Get-AzApiManagementSsoToken** cmdlet returns a link (URL) containing a single sign-on (SSO) token to a deployed management portal of an API Management service.

 ## EXAMPLES

 ### Example 1: Get the SSO token of an API Management service
 ```
-PS C:\>Get-AzureRmApiManagementSsoToken -ResourceGroupName "Contoso" -Name "ContosoApi"
+PS C:\>Get-AzApiManagementSsoToken -ResourceGroupName "Contoso" -Name "ContosoApi"
 ```

 This command gets the SSO token of an API Management service.